Start using Cloud Monitoring

-There is a short video, "Alerting Policies," that will get you started with alerting policies.
+The short video, "Alerting Policies", will get you started with alerting policies.

 You can set up alerting policies to define conditions that determine whether or not your cloud services and platforms are operating normally.
 Cloud Monitoring provides many different kinds of metrics and health checks that you can use in the policies.

 When an alerting policy's conditions are violated, an incident is created and displayed on the Cloud Monitoring Console in the Incident section.
 Responders can acknowledge receipt of the notification and can close the incident when it has been taken care of.

 You can also associate notifications with alerting policies, so that individuals or systems are notified when something is wrong.

 To create an alerting policy, follow these steps:

 Click Create Alerting Policy within the Incident section of the Cloud Monitoring Console.
 You can also select Alerting > Create Alerting Policy from the top menu list.